ngParty/angular-material-start/README.md

 We have two kinds of dependencies in this project: tools and angular framework code.
 The tools help us manage and test the application.

-* We get the tools we depend upon via `npm`, the [node package manager][npm].
+* We get the tools and angular code we depend upon via `npm`, the [node package manager][npm].
-* We get the angular code via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+simply do:

 ```
 npm install
 ```

-Behind the scenes this will also call `bower install`.
-You should find that you have two new folders in your project.
+Behind the scenes this will also call `tsd install` so you get all type definitions.

-* `node_modules` - contains the npm packages for the tools we need
+* `node_modules` - contains the npm packages for the tools and libraries we need
-* `app/bower_components` - contains the angular framework files
+* `typings` - contains angular + angular material type definitions

-*Note that the `bower_components` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*

 ## Directory Layout

 ```
 app/                    --> all of the source files for the application
+  /assets
     app.css             --> default stylesheet
-  src/           --> all app specific modules
-     avatars/              --> package for avatar features
-      avatarService.js           --> angular service used to simulate remote dataservices for avatars.
+    /svg                --> svg icons
+  /common               --> common logic for whole app services,constansts etc..
+  /components           --> reusable components
-  app.js                --> main application module
+  main.ts               --> main application file which boots angular app
+  app.ts                --> root module
+  app-config.ts         --> root module config
+  app-component.ts      --> root component
   index.html            --> app layout file (the main html template file of the app)
 karma.conf.js         --> config file for running unit tests with Karma
+typings/            --> downloaded type definitions
 e2e-tests/            --> end-to-end tests
   protractor-conf.js    --> Protractor config file
   scenarios.js          --> end-to-end scenarios to be run by Protractor